christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 ### Switch

+-   Leave an empty line between each case.

--   `break` statements should be indented one level greater than their `case` statement, e.g.
+-   `break` statements should be indented one level more than their case statement.

     ```javascript
     switch (value)